abinit/abinit/doc/mkdocs-tutorials/paral_images.md

 requested total number of CPU cores divided by the number of dynamical images.
 The remaining cores are, if possible, distributed over k, band and FFT.

-Let us test this functionnality.
+Let us test this functionality.
 Edit again the tstring_04.in file and comment the [[npimage]] line.
 Then run the calculation again over a number of cores of your choice (less than 200).
 If the code stops with an error message indicating that the number of kpt, band and FFT processors is not correct,